LA investors smell a winner in direct-to-consumer perfumer Skylar Body

 “We are advocating layering to create a personalized scent.
 Our scents are really light and really fresh so you can layer multiple scents together,” Chen says.

-An initial order includes a sample, starter pack that contains all four of Skylar Body’s fragrances, and customers can then mix and match as they please.
-Around 15% of shoppers upgrade to the full size from a sample.
+An initial order includes a sample starter pack that contains all four of Skylar Body’s fragrances, and customers can then mix and match as they please.
+Around 15 percent of shoppers upgrade to the full size from a sample.

 0